Volunteer Policies for Food Repacking Volunteers

 To see full policies referred on this page, please click here.

 In the event of a declared emergency (such as severe weather or a disaster), Second Harvest Heartland will prioritize volunteer safety while maintaining operational continuity.
-Volunteers will be notified if facilities are closed, and management will provide instructions regarding necessary adjustments to their normal reporting location and/or times, especially if they are required to maintain critical functions.
+Volunteers will be notified if facilities are closed, and the volunteer engagement team will provide instructions regarding necessary adjustments to their normal reporting location and/or times, especially if they are required to maintain critical functions.

 Dress Code:

 Volunteers are expected to dress appropriately for the type of work they are performing and for their specific department, recognizing that they represent Second Harvest Heartland to the public.
-All volunteers must also wear their volunteer badge in a visible manner each day.
+Onsite or community volunteers must wear their volunteer badge in a visable manner.

 Drugs and Alcohol:

 Second Harvest Heartland maintains a strict drug and alcohol-free workplace, prohibiting all volunteers from reporting to work or performing tasks while under the influence of alcohol, marijuana, or illegal substances.
-Volunteers must also notify their leader if taking any prescribed or over-the-counter medication that may impair their ability to perform their duties safely.
+Volunteers must also notify the volunteer engagement team if taking any prescribed or over-the-counter medication that may impair their ability to perform their duties safely.

 Personal Use of Donated Items: